-The trick is to come up with a story that is both entertaining and ties into the overall purpose for your content.
+The trick is to come up with a story that is entertaining and ties into the overall purpose of your content.

 Share the good stuff AND the bad

 Remember America’s Funniest Home Videos?
-Way back in the day, before YouTube was a thing, people used to tune in weekly to watch others embarrass themselves on national television.
+Way back in the day, before YouTube was a thing, people tuned in weekly to watch others embarrass themselves on national television.

 It was HUGE.

 Why?
 Because as long as no one dies or gets seriously injured, people love laughing at the misfortune of others.

 As long as you primarily focus on successes, it’s acceptable to share those unfortunate stories with your audience.